 You can't get Carer's Allowance if you earn more than £110 a week after money has been taken off to allow for your expenses.

-Expenses that are allowed are for things like:
+Expenses that are allowed are:

 - some National Insurance (NI) contributions